 Getting a cavity seems like delayed punishment for eating that special dessert every weekend or for the few days you forgot to floss.
 When you are doing everything right with minimal exception and a cavity is diagnosed, it is discouraging.
 Knowing how cavities form and what causes them is valuable in knowing how to prevent them.
-In this blog post, Dr. Jack Brinkley will help you understand cavities!
+In this blog post, Dr. Scott Smith will help you understand cavities!

 A cavity is not a one-time event.
 It is actually a symptom of a disease called caries.
 Tooth decay is a result of an active infection and condition in the mouth.
 There are ingredients to this infection, which include bacteria, acid, your tooth, and a food source.
 The main bacterial culprit is S. Mutans.
 Bacteria live in a housing structure called biofilm.
 This offers them protection, food, and an ideal replicating environment.